kawen25/Projects_Kailey_Wen/README.md

-OUTAGE.DURATION- Duration of outage events (in minutes) DEMAND.LOSS.MW- Amount of peak demand lost during an outage event (in Megawatt) CUSTOMERS.AFFECTED- Number of customers affected by the power outage event
+OUTAGE.DURATION- Duration of outage events (in minutes) DEMAND.LOSS.MW- Amount of peak demand lost during an outage event (in Megawatt) CUSTOMERS.AFFECTED- Number of customers affected by the power outage event CAUSE.CATEGORY- Categories of all the events causing the major power outages CAUSE.CATEGORY.DETAIL- Detailed description of the event categories causing the major power outages
+\